 Flashlights are the most affordable option, but LED lighting saves electricity all the time.
 If you use LED fixtures with backup batteries, they lower your power bills under normal conditions, while being a reliable lighting system during blackouts.

 Keeping Your Home Temperature Comfortable During Blackouts

-In addition to leaving your home in the dark, a blackout disables space heating and air conditioning.
+In addition to leaving your home in the dark, a power failure disables space heating and air conditioning.
 This is a serious issue if the emergency occurs in a very hot or cold day, since indoor temperatures become unbearable very quickly.
 This effect is minimized in a well-insulated home, which comes with the added benefit of reducing your heating and cooling costs under normal conditions.

 To complement insulation, get your home inspected for air leaks.
 These also cause unwanted heat gain during summer and heat loss during winter, reducing the effectiveness of insulation.
 On a cold winter day, a home with many air leaks cools fast even with insulated walls.

 Ensuring a Water and Food Supply During Power Outages

 Blackouts often come with water supply interruptions, since pumping systems depend on electricity – this is especially true if you live in a building that uses a water booster pump.
 A simple solution is keeping enough drinking water at all times, plus a water tank for all other uses.

 Considering that refrigerators are also disabled during a blackout, a good recommendation is keeping a stock of durable foods that need no refrigeration.
 Canned products, cereals and protein bars are all good options.
 Avoid opening your refrigerator and freezer as much as possible during a blackout, since a lot of heat enters each time you open the door.